Indian Idol 11 Full Contestants List: Meet The Top 15 Contestants Of This Season

 • Jannabi Das is from Delhi.
 She is tagged as Jazzy.

-• Pallav Singh hails from Bailya.
+• Pallav Singh hails from Ballia.
 He is known as Baliya Ka Chaliya.

 Azmat, Chelsi & Kaivalya

 • Azmat Hussain, who had won SaReGaMaPa Li'l Champs, is here again to try his luck.
-Azmat is from Jaipur and has been tagged as The Fighter.
+Azmat is from Jaipur and has been tagged as the Fighter.

 • Chelsi Behura is from Odisha and is known as Chulbuli.